 One of the nice things about planning a trip to Hoover Dam is it is a great family-friendly activity to do while visiting Las Vegas.
 You can even visit it for free if you’re willing to make a couple of concessions.

-While the parking structure that is close to the visitor center does have a charge, there are several free public parking lots across the dam on the Arizona side, though some may require a longer walk to the dam itself.
+While the parking garage that is closest to the visitor center does have a cost, there is a free public parking lot or two across the dam on the Arizona side, though these may require a longer walk to the dam itself.

 To visit the dam for free you’ll need to: